fablab-luenen/dokuwiki-preconfigured/README.md

 ./start
 ```

+The first time it's run it will start a docker build, which inolves pulling the [base image linuxserver/docker-dokuwiki](https://github.com/linuxserver/docker-dokuwiki) and doing some modifications on top of it.

 ## Goals

 The general goal of this distribution is to establish a great alternative to proprietary wikis (namely Confluence).
 This translates into the following main points: